A Record Number Of International Professionals Attend The Fourth Edition Of TCCF

 During a press conference, KOKO Entertainment and DaMou Entertainment presented their new series Fired Up!, a remake of the popular K-drama Itaewon Class.
 Starring Taiwanese singer Eric Chou, the show will go into production this December.
 In addition, they also revealed the second season of their multi-awarded project The World Between Us.
 Once again in collaboration with streaming platform CATCHPLAY and Taiwan's Public Television Service, the second season will follow a new story reflecting on Taiwanese public health, law, politics, and mental illness.

-A series of MOUs were also signed on stage between TAICCA and several local and international partners, including Centre national du cinéma et de l'image animée, CJ ENM Hong Kong.
+A series of MOUs were also signed on stage between TAICCA and several local and international partners, including Centre national du cinma et de l'image anime, CJ ENM Hong Kong.
 The goal of these agreements is to continue to develop and elevate Taiwanese productions, to gain further visibility on international stages, and to support emerging talents.

 Hashtag: #TAICCA